hritikchokker/data-structures-and-algorithms/README.md

 - Sort an array of 0s, 1s and 2s
 - Move all negative numbers to beginning and positive to end with constant extra space
 - Common elements
+- Count pairs with given sum
+- Subarray with 0 sum
+- Rearrange array in alternating positive & negative items with O(1) extra space

 # Leetcode problems